Prefer to speak with a CoverWallet consultant? Call (646) 844-9933 anytime.

-If you have decided to start a new business venture it may be an exciting, but also stressful time in your life.
+If you have decided to start a new business venture it may be an exciting, but also stressful time in your life and you'll need a Insurance for Startup.
 Your priority, as a business owner, is to get up and running while making a profit.
 You had to worry about obtaining a space for your business, insurance for your business, all the licenses and certificates you may have needed, the list goes on and on.
 If you are at a point where you are ready to hire employees, that list is going to increase even more.

 When you hire employees, you have a responsibility to protect them.
 That means making sure their working area, whether an office, store or job site is safe and clear of any harmful things.
 Unfortunately, you can't plan for every single thing and sometimes accidents happen in the workplace.
 Workers Compensation insurance for startups is an essential piece of your insurance portfolio that will help keep your business running smoothly.
 Workers Comp will provide coverage for your employees' lost wages should they experience a work-related injury or illness.
 It is certainly an insurance policy to consider as a startup business.